 National Health Survey First Results – Australia 2014-15.

 This reality supports the need to take a more proactive rather than reactive approach to mental health.
-Mount Carmel has adopted a whole school approach to Positive Education so that all we do is mindful and timely in its willingness to foster flourishing for our students.
+Mount Carmel has adopted a whole school approach to promoting wellbeing capabilities through many avenues such as Positive Education, so that all we do is mindful and timely in its willingness to foster flourishing for our students.

-Instead of having solo approaches to wellbeing throughout the school based on the effort of individual teachers, the aim is for every staff member to see themselves as a teacher of positive education and to have Positive Education principles, values, strategies/ interventions to be lived right across the whole school Kinder through to Year Ten.
+Instead of having solo approaches to wellbeing throughout the school based on the effort of individual teachers, every staff member is seen as a teacher of positive education and to have Positive Education principles, values, strategies/ interventions to be lived right across the whole school.

 The research already documented indicates that if we can focus on wellbeing we will see the teaching of wellbeing to students, having a direct impact on academic success (Durlak, Weissberg, Dimnicki, Taylor and Schellinger 2011).